ivandustin/seeds/README.md

 Blessed are those who mourn, for they will be comforted.

-Blessed are the gentle, for they will inherit the earth.
+Blessed are the gentle, for they will inherit the Earth.

 Blessed are those who hunger and thirst for righteousness, for they will be satisfied.